ostafen/clover/README.md

 db.FindAll(c.NewQuery("todos").Where(c.Field("completed").IsTrue()))
 ```

-In order to build very complex queries, we chain multiple Criteria objects by using the `And()` and `Or()` methods, each returning a new Criteria obtained by appling the corresponding logical operator.
+In order to build very complex queries, we chain multiple Criteria objects by using the `And()` and `Or()` methods, each returning a new Criteria obtained by applying the corresponding logical operator.

 ```go
 // find all completed todos belonging to users with id 5 and 8